 UCLA Dual-Sport Athlete’s Role With Women’s Basketball Changes

-A key member of the UCLA women's basketball team is no longer traveling with the team, as the majority of her attention is needed on the softball field.
+Dual-sport star Megan Grant is listed as "out" on the Big Ten availability report ahead of UCLA's game at Nebraska on Sunday, but she isn't injured.

-Dual-sport star Megan Grant hasn't played many minutes on the hardwood in her first season as a collegiate basketball player, but now that softball season is ramping up, her time with the No. 4-ranked team is going to dwindle.
+According to a spokesperson with UCLA's women's basketball team, Grant is no longer traveling with the team, as the majority of her attention is needed on the softball field.

-In an email to Softball On SI, a spokesperson from the UCLA athletic department confirmed that Grant will no longer be traveling with the women's basketball team.
+Grant hasn't played many minutes on the hardwood in her first season as a collegiate basketball player, and now that the first softball game of the season is just weeks away, her time with the No. 4-ranked team is going to dwindle.

-"We’ve reached the part of crossover season where Megan Grant is primarily with softball," the email stated.
-"She won’t be traveling with us this weekend (or for any away trips during conference play)."
+In an email to Softball On SI, the spokesperson from UCLA confirmed that this is part of the crossover season, where Grant will primarily be with softball.
+She won't be traveling for any more away trips during conference play.

 Grant has appeared in 12 games for the Bruins this season and has scored a total of six points.